For Clinicians

 Whether you are joining a supervision group, a peer meetup, or a small group experience, the culture here is consistent.
 These are spaces built on curiosity over certainty, mutual respect, and a willingness to sit with the complexity that surrounds good clinical care.

-You will be expected to show up with humility, engage genuinely with others, and be willing to explore how your own history and values show up in your work.
+You will be expected to come with humility, engage genuinely with others, and be willing to explore how your own history and values impact your work.
 We operate from the belief that the systems we and our clients navigate are often oppressive, and that good clinical work includes working to reduce harm.

 If you are looking for a place to be judgmental or feel superior, this is not it.
 If you are looking for a place to grow alongside people who leverage unconditional positive regard and an openness to learning and growth, you are in the right spot.

-For information specific clinical supervision and consultation topics, including approaches, rates, and licensure details, visit the Supervision and Consultation page
+For information about clinical supervision, including approaches, rates, and licensure details, visit the Clinical Supervision page

 Small Group experiences